The Google Voice Recognition Application Programming Interface

 In terms of API implementation, both are cloud-based, though NDSR’s Emerald developer package can handle 160 languages, more than double GVR’s.

 In terms of pricing, GVR wins hands down, being offered free of charge.
-Nuance pricing starts in the $69 range for simple applications and steadily increases in proportion to package features.
+Nuance voice recognition software pricing starts in the $69 range for simple applications and steadily increases in proportion to package features.

 Dragon Speech has been a recognized leader in voice recognition since the 1990’s.
 However, Google is well poised to dominate the market given the popularity of the Google Now personal assistant in the Android market.